MercyObasi/Solving-Maji-Ndogo-water-crisis-/powerbi/documentation/dashboard_overview.md

 The data is designed to mimic a real-world scenario of a water crisis to demonstrate data cleaning, modeling, analysis, and visualization skills.
 The findings and recommendations are based purely on this simulated dataset.

-A comprehensive explanation of data lineage, refresh schedules, and data quality issues can be found in the [Data Sources and Refresh document](./data_sources_and_refresh.md).

 ## Dataset used